Zuehlke/kafka-streaming-technology/training-env-cloud.md

 * passphrase: in a separate message (the same as the password)
 * Login: `ssh -i [yourKey].pem -l ubuntu myVMsIP`

-Alternative: You might also download the ssh key `Connect ->  Download default key`
-  * in the case password protection is enforced, create a password-protected file: `openssl rsa -aes256 -in LightsailDefaultKey-eu-central-1.pem -out myProtectedKey.pem`

-### Tool access

-To enable tool access for the exercises, whitelist [the IP of your workstation](https://whatismyipaddress.com/) with the following port `Networking -> IPv4 Firewall -> Add rule`:
-* AKHQ:            Custom TCP 8080 [your IP]
-* Schema Registry: Custom TCP 8081 [your IP]
-* Rest Proxy:      Custom TCP 8082 [your IP]
-* Kafka Connect:   Custom TCP 8083 [your IP]
-* phpMyAdmin:      Custom TCP 8085 [your IP]
-* KSQL:            Custom TCP 8088 [your IP]
-* (Kafka Broker localhost: 9092 not needed)
-* Kafka Broker:    Custom TCP 9094 [your IP]
-* MariaDB:         Custom TCP 3306 [your IP]

-If your IP changes, you have to redo this.

 ### Update to the latest exercises
 * login with ssh